awssat/website/opensource/tailwindo/1_introduction.md

 ---

 # Introduction
-This tool can convert Boostrap CSS classes in any HTML code to equivalent Tailwind CSS classes.
+Tailwindo can convert Your CSS framework (currently Boostrap) classes in HTML/PHP (any of your choice) files to equivalent Tailwind CSS classes.

 ## Features